 Example of Long-Term Capital Gains

-For example, imagine Sheena Sahai is filing her taxes, and she has a long-term capital gain from the sale of her shares of stock for TechNet Limited.
-Sheena first procured these shares in the year 2005 during the initial offering for Rs 1,75,000 and is now selling them in the year 2018 for Rs 2,20,000.
+For example, imagine Sheena Sahai is filing her taxes, and she has a long-term capital profit from the sale of her shares of stock for TechNet Limited.
+Sheena first got these shares in the year 2005 during the initial offering for Rs 1,75,000 and is now selling them in the year 2018 for Rs 2,20,000.
 She experienced a long-term capital gain of Rs 45,000, which will then be subject to the capital gains tax.

 Now assume that she sold the holiday home that she availed in 2017 for a sum of Rs 80,000.
 She has not availed the asset for that long, so she has not gathered much equity in it.
 When she sold it only a few months later, she received just Rs 82,000.
-This offered her a short-term capital gain of Rs 2,000.
+This gave her a short-term capital gain of Rs 2,000.
 Resembling the sale from her long-held shares of stock, this profit was taxed as income and added Rs 2,000 onto her existing income calculation.

-If Sheena had instead sold her vacation home for Rs 78,000, experiencing a short-term loss, she could have used that Rs 2,000 to offset some of her tax liability for the R45,000 long-term capital gains she had experienced.
+If Sheena had instead sold her vacation home for Rs 78,000, experiencing short-term loss, she could have used that Rs 2,000 to offset some of her tax liability for the R45,000 long-term capital gains she had experienced.